mindstix-labs/qa-automation-accelerator/README.md

 3. Once you have above installed, you can go ahead and setup Jenkins pipeline with grid capabilities (Jenkinsfile).
 4. For reference on commands fired from Jenkins pipeline, refer to docker-compose commands in Jenkinsfile.

-# Detailed Instructions
+# Developer Guide
 > Refer [readme.txt](https://github.com/mindstix-labs/selenium-accelerator/blob/master/readme.txt)

+# License
-# Licensed under MIT license
+> Licensed under MIT license